Hiring H-1B Workers

 Georgetown University sponsors certain faculty, researchers, and specialized staff for H-1B Temporary Worker status.
 The following criteria must be met for an individual to be sponsored:

 • The position must require at least a Bachelor’s degree in a specific field and specialized training or knowledge, and the employee must meet the minimum requirement at the time of application.
-Positions which require any Bachelor’s degree or no degree at all do not qualify.
+Positions that require any Bachelor’s degree or no degree at all do not qualify.

 • The position cannot be a temporary position.
 The benefits offered to employees in H-1B status must be the same as those offered to other employees in similar positions.